AmanTank187/tracer/README.md

 ## Focus

-- Back-end: Database associations, MVC, Well tested application.
+- Back-end: Consolidate learnings of Database associations, MVC, Well tested application.
-- Front-end: Using bootstrap to make a good looking website.
+- Front-end: Becoming more comfortable when creating views.
-- Getting comfortable with rails.
+- Getting more comfortable and confident with rails.
+- Creating a project that i am passionate about and proud of.
+- Exploring gems i am interested in.

+## Approach

+- Ensuring the fundamentals are done correctly.
+- Clean code.
+- Using my trello board often.
+- Well tested code.
+- Use branches more often.